-There are often questions concerning some of the details of swimming with fins what watching a video does not answer.
+There are often questions concerning some of the details of swimming with fins that watching a video does not answer.
 Here are some of the best questions of the week to help clear up confusion when it comes to swimming with fins and taking PT tests.

-When flutter-kicking should I be pushing up with my toes to move the fins or should my foot be in line with my leg and have my ankle do all the work?
+When flutter-kicking, should I be pushing up with my toes to move the fins, or should my foot be in line with my leg and have my ankle do all the work?

 Should I keep my ankle rigid?
-It's hard to articulate what I am trying to get at so hopefully you know what I mean.
-Just found my ankles to be very tired after a few laps so I don't know if it's just improper form or if it just needs some strengthening.
+It's hard to articulate what I am trying to get at, so hopefully you know what I mean.
+Just found my ankles to be very tired after a few laps, so I don't know if it's just improper form or if it just needs some strengthening.

-Lastly, could I incorporate a scissor kick in there or is that not necessary?
+Lastly, could I incorporate a scissor kick in there, or is that not necessary?

 Send your questions if you have time.
 I answer all questions and will anonymously post them if they are relevant and a very commonly asked question that others will benefit from, as well.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.